Reticulocytes are immature red blood cells that detect if your bone marrow is forming enough red blood cells.

 A CBC (complete blood count) with reticulocyte count is a commonly prescribed blood test that can help doctors diagnose different types of anemias, see how your bone marrow is functioning and help monitorhealth progress after a patient undergoes severe treatments like radiation therapy, chemotherapy or a bone marrow transplant.

-In what cases would you need to check your reticulocyte count?
+When to check your reticulocyte count?

 A doctor will check your reticulocyte count in the following instances: